-A. You will learn core legal skills such as interviewing and counseling, fact investigation, case development, teamwork and collaboration, research and writing, develop problem-solving skills, time management and learning to meet deadlines, and file maintenance.
-Depending on the clinic, you may work with clients, draft declarations, motions, briefs, and other legal documents and prepare for a hearing.
+A. Participating in a clinic might be one of your most rewarding experiences in law school.
+You will learn core legal skills such as interviewing and counseling, fact investigation, case development, research and writing.
+Depending on the clinic, you might work with clients, draft declarations, write motions, briefs, and other legal documents.
+Students may have the opportunity to observe and participate in court hearings and administrative hearings.
+Students participating in the Street Law Clinic teach law-related life skills to youth in high schools in Los Angeles County.